-Laura Chow Reeve lives in Richmond, VA by way of Jacksonville, Los Angeles and Philadelphia.
+Laura Chow Reeve is a writer, educator, and organizer living in Richmond, VA by way of Jacksonville, Los Angeles and Philadelphia.
 She is the South editor of Joyland Magazine.
 Laura has an M.A. in Asian American Studies from UCLA and a B.A. from Bryn Mawr College.
 She is a VONA/Voices alumna and winner of the 2017 PEN/Robert J. Dau Short Story Prize for Emerging Writers.

 She is currently working on her first novel.